Borel sets with large squares

-\begin{quotation} [We (\ref{3.1}, \ref{3.2}) define for a sequence $\bar T=\langle T_n: n< \omega\rangle$ of trees (i.e. closed sets of the plane) a rank, $\degsq$, whose value is a bound for the size of the square it may contain.
-We then (\ref{3.3}) deal with analytic, or more generally $\kappa$-Souslin relations, have parallel degrees.
+\S3 \quad Finer analysis of square existence \mn \begin{enumerate} \item[${{}}$] [We (\ref{3.1},\ref{3.2}) define for a sequence $\overbar T=\langle T_n:n < \omega\rangle$ of trees (i.e. closed sets of the plane) a rank, $\degsq$, whose value is a bound for the size of the square it may contain.
+We then (\ref{3.3}) deal with analytic, or more generally $\kappa$-Souslin relations, ?? patience incomplete-what has?? and use parallel degrees.
 We then prove that statements on the degrees are related to the existence of squares in $\kappa$-Souslin relations in a way parallel to what we have on Borel, using $\lambda_\alpha(\kappa)$.
 We then (\ref{3.6} -- \ref{3.8}) connect it to the existence of identities for $2$-place colourings.
-In particular we get results of the form ``there is a Borel set $B$ which contains a $\mu$-square iff $\mu< \lambda_\alpha(\aleph_0)$'' when MA + $\lambda_\alpha(\aleph_0)< 2^{\aleph_0}$.] \end{quotation}
+In particular we get results of the form ``there is a Borel set $B$ which contains a $\mu$-square iff $\mu< \lambda_\alpha(\aleph_0)$'' when $\MA + \lambda_\alpha(\aleph_0)< 2^{\aleph_0}$.] \end{enumerate}